 FINRA requires the following information be maintained on record for each complaint:

 FINRA Rule 4530 requires member firms to file complaint-specific reports.
 Complaints alleging theft, misappropriation of funds/securities, or forgery must be reported to FINRA within 30 calendar days of receipt.
-Additionally, firms must file summary and statistical reports related to all complaints received by the 15th calendar day after the end of the quarter in which the complaints were received.
+Firms must also file summary and statistical reports related to all complaints received by the 15th calendar day after the end of the quarter in which the complaints were received.
 For example, a summary and statistical report for all complaints received in Q1 (January 1st - March 31st) must be filed with FINRA by April 15th.

 These required filings can be made on the FINRA Gateway, the regulator’s primary “compliance portal”.
 A copy of any complaint involving theft, misappropriation of funds/securities, forgery, or other criminal actions must be filed.
 Otherwise, only a summary of statistical information is required (no need to file a copy of the complaint if it does not involve the situations listed above).